Samerhajj/Course-Summary/Lecture 6/Lecture 6.md

 ![Alt text](IMAGES/Pasted%20image%2020230204144001.png)

+>IP packets arrive at the LER, where a label is added to each packet.
+This label is then used to look up the associated FEC, which contains information about how the packet should be forwarded.
+The packet is then routed to the LSR, where the label is used to forward the packet to its destination.
+Finally, the LER removes the label before forwarding the packet out of the network.

+`The LER adds the label to each packet, and the label is then used to look up the associated FEC.
+The FEC contains information about how the packet should be forwarded, and this information is used by the LSR to forward the packet.
+Finally, the LER removes the label before forwarding the packet out of the network.`

+Multi-Protocol Label Switching (MPLS) works by assigning each packet a label.
+This label is used to tell the network routers where to send the packet.
+The routers then look up the label in a table and forward the packet accordingly.
+The steps for this process are as follows:
+1. Label Edge Routers (LERs) add labels to packets.
+2. Labeled packets are sent through the network.
+3. Network routers look up the label in a table and forward the packet accordingly.
+4. The packet is removed from the network at its destination.

 ---
 >A forwarding equivalence class is a group of messages that are all given the same label by a Label Switched Router (LSR).
 All messages with the same label (those in the FEC) are routed the same way, regardless of their destination of origin.